ilhan007/ui5con-app/docs/Step8_Detail_add_new_item.md

 }
 ```

 As we have defined `ref`s for all of the components inside the `ui5-dialog` we can read all of their current values.
-Therefore we will create a method called `submitNewProduct` which geathers the information from the fields and calls the `createProduct` passed as a property to the `FilterBar` from the `Detail` component. `createProduct` will modify the state based on the collected information from the input fields.
+Therefore, we will create a method called `submitNewProduct` which gathers the information from the fields and calls the `createProduct` passed as a property to the `FilterBar` from the `Detail` component. `createProduct` will modify the state based on the collected information from the input fields.

 Lets first pass the property to the `FilterBar` component